kentywang/-jigg-lysp-puff-/README.md

 - Implement manual tail recursion.
 - GC!
 - Writeup architecture readme.
+- I waiver between relying on default initialization for Elements and explicitly setting the values.
+Choose one.
+(Also, we might not be able to rely on uninitialized values being what we expect on automatic variables.)
+- Am I not storing pairs for strings?
+Makes sense, right, because how would a string be kept in list-structured memory?
+- I'm not treating single-quotes in quotes literally; it's still converting them to a quote list.
+Not sure if this affects any behavior.

 Lessons learned:
 - For mutating an object's pointer member, I can't pass the pointer into